jump-dev/MathOptInterface.jl/docs/src/background/infeasibility_certificates.md

 ### Infeasibility certificates of variable bounds

-Many linear solvers (e.g., Gurobi) do not provide explicit access to the dual infeasibility certificate of a variable bound.
+Many linear solvers (e.g., Gurobi) do not provide explicit access to the infeasibility certificate of a variable bound.
 However, given a set of linear
 constraints:
 ```math